toddpress/glint/README.md

 # Glint ✨ [WIP]

-## 🔥 The no-bullshit web component framework 🔥
+## 🔥 The no-bullshit, bullshit web component framework 🔥

 🚀 Glint is a fast, build-less native web component-based UI framework that makes reactive web development simple and fun again — All without the virtual DOM, complex hooks, or build tools.